wein98/bidding-system/README.md

 # fit3077_assignments

+This is a maven project.

+1. Add your api key to src/main/java/com/matchingSystem/API/APIKey.java
-Please run the driver class in the Engine folder to start the program
+2. Please run the driver class in the src/main/java/com/matchingSystem/Engine/Driver.java to start the program